 Along with unlimited soda, juice, specialty coffees and more, you can get up to 15 alcoholic drinks per day.
 Drinks must have a menu price of $12.00 or less to be eligible, but that includes most of what they have on offer.

 Check the Princess website beginning in June (or ask your travel agent to remind you) to see if this promotion will return.

 If you didn’t get the Sip & Sail deal and you’re looking to maximize your free alcohol on Princess, I hope you like Champagne!
 Here’s a list of some of the events where you’ll often be served a complimentary glass.
 Occasionally another drink will be served, but it’s usually just bubbly.

 - Art Auction

 Check the Patter for times and locations of these events.

 Looking for more cruise tips?
 I have plenty!
 Take a peek at my tips page for even more insider cruise information.

 Have you been on a Princess cruise?
 What’s your favorite Princess cruise tip?
-Let us know in the comments below!
+Let me know in the comments below!

 Like this post?
 Pin it for later!